brianhilsden/brianhilsden/README.md

 ---

 ## 🎯 Fun Facts
-🔍 I view debugging as my personal escape room challenge—can I solve the mystery before the deadline?
+🔍 I view debugging as my personal escape room challenge.
+Can I solve the mystery before the deadline?

 ---